knime/knime-python/org.knime.python3.nodes/documentation.md

     - the `src` field should specify the path to the `tutorial_extension` folder.

     - similarly, the `conda_env_path` field should specify the path to the `conda`/Python environment created in Step 4.
-On macOS/Linux, you can get this path by activating your environment via `conda activate my_python_env` and then running `which python`.
+To get this path, run the `conda env list` command in your Terminal/Anaconda Prompt, and copy the path next to the appropriate environment (`my_python_env` in our case).

+    - the `debug_mode` is an optional field, which, if set to `true`, will tell KNIME Analytics Platform to use the latest changes in the `configure` and `execute` methods of your Python node class whenever those methods are called.

-6. We need to let the KAP know where the `config.yml` is in order to allow it to use our extension and its Python environment.
-To do this, you need to edit the `knime.ini` of your KAP installation, which is located at `<path-to-your-KAP>/Contents/Eclipse/knime.ini`.
+6. We need to let KNIME Analytics Platform know where the `config.yml` is in order to allow it to use our extension and its Python environment.
+To do this, you need to edit the `knime.ini` of your KNIME Analytics Platform installation, which is located at `<path-to-your-KAP>/Contents/Eclipse/knime.ini`.

     Append the following line to the end, and modify it to have the correct path to `config.yml`:
     ```
     -Dknime.python.extension.config=path/to/your/config.yml
     ```

-7. Start your KAP.
+7. Start your KNIME Analytics Platform.

 8. The "My Template Node" node should now be visible in the Node Repository.

 9. Import and open the `Example_with_Python_node.knwf` workflow, which contains our test node:
     1. Get familiar with the table.
-    2. Study the code in `my_extension.py` and compare it with the node you see in the KAP.
+    2. Study the code in `my_extension.py` and compare it with the node you see in KNIME Analytics Platform.
 In particular, understand where the node name and description, as well as its inputs and outputs, come from.
     3. Execute the node and make sure that it produces an output table.

 10. Build your first configuration dialog!

-    In `my_extension.py`, uncomment the definitions of parameters (marked by the "Tutorial Step 10" comment), starting from line 23 and until the `configure` method.
-Restart your KAP, and you should be able to double-click the node and see configurable parameters - congrats!
+    In `my_extension.py`, uncomment the definitions of parameters (marked by the "Tutorial Step 10" comment).
+Restart your KNIME Analytics Platform, and you should be able to double-click the node and see configurable parameters - congrats!

     Take a minute to see how the names, descriptions, and default values compare between their definitions in `my_extension.py` and the node dialog.

 11. Add your first port!

     To add a second input table to the node, follow these steps (marked by the "Tutorial Step 11" comment):
-    1. Uncomment the `@knext.input_table` decorator on line 13.
+    1. Uncomment the `@knext.input_table` decorator.
-    2. Change the `configure` method's definition to reflect the changes in the schema by commenting line 35 and uncommenting line 36.
+    2. Change the `configure` method's definition to reflect the changes in the schema.
-    3. Change the `execute` method to reflect the addition of the second input table by commenting line 44 and uncommenting line 45.
+    3. Change the `execute` method to reflect the addition of the second input table.

 12. Add some functionality to the node!